Peace and Security Reform

 Introducing several non-structural changes in the way the peace and security pillar works.

-What will be the role of the 2 new departments?
+What is the role of the new departments?

 The Department of Political and Peacebuilding Affairs (DPPA) would combine the strategic, political and operational responsibilities of the current Department of Political Affairs (DPA) and the peacebuilding responsibilities of the Peacebuilding Support Office (PBSO).
 DPPA would have global responsibility for political and peacebuilding issues, and would manage a spectrum of tools and engagements across the conflict continuum to ensure a more holistic approach to conflict prevention and resolution, electoral assistance, peacebuilding and sustaining peace.
 It will provide strategic, political, operational and management advice, direction and backstopping to all special political missions.